Strategic Advisors for Sydney Development Sites

 Co-Founder

-Previously at the Real Estate team at Commonwealth Bank, Emile worked on more than $500 million in development finance deals across Greater Sydney.
-Emile brings a sharp commercial lens and a deep understanding of how developers view risk, return and funding.
+Previously part of the Real Estate team at Commonwealth Bank, Emile worked on over $500 million in development finance transactions across Greater Sydney.
+He brings a strong commercial and financial lens to acquisitions, with deep insight into developer feasibility, funding structures, and transaction strategy.

 LinkedIn →